Converters and Options¶

 numbers¶

-By default cells with numbers are read as float
+By default cells with numbers are read as float, but you can change it to int:

 >>> sheet['A1'].value = 1